petrusjohannesmaas/ai-os/README.md

-# Mercy OS
+# Mercy

-Mercy OS is governed AI infrastructure for organizations.
+Mercy is governed AI infrastructure for organizations.
 It lets employees use AI assistants over company data while giving the organization full control over who can access what — and a complete record of everything the AI is asked to do.